waseemh/waseemh.github.io/_posts/2019-06-10-ssl-termination-performance-java-applications.md

 <img src="/images/ssl_setup_1.jpeg" width="400" height="150" />

-2) **ELB SSL Termination**: In this setup, TLS was disabled in application service.
+2) **ELB SSL Termination**: In this setup, TLS was disabled in application service and moved to ELB end.
+[Elastic Load Balancing (ELB)](https://aws.amazon.com/elasticloadbalancing) is a load-balancing service by Amazon Web Services (AWS).
 Server certificates were installed on ELB and SSL termination was done by ELB.

 <img src="/images/ssl_setup_2.jpeg" width="400" height="150" />